 Call the Experts - As you can tell, cleaning upholstery is not as black and white as it may seem.
 On trickier fabrics, call on our professional upholstery technicians who have the knowledge and expertise to analyze the proper cleaning method -- even for code X. We always spot test fabric to ensure a cleaning method is safe and will not cause damage.

 How to Clean a Leather Couch

-Dry the couch using a clean towel.
+Blot Dry - Dry the couch using another clean towel.

-In the morning, buff your couch with a clean rag to restore shine.
+Buff Couch - In the morning, buff your couch with a clean rag to restore shine.

 How to Clean a Microfiber or Suede Couch

 Microfiber couches are very popular for their affordability.
 Depending on your specific microfiber couch, you may have a W or S code.
 Remember to check the tag so you don’t clean your upholstery with the wrong solution.
 Here’s a step-by-step on how to clean a microfiber couch:

 Create A Cleaning Solution - If you have a (W) microfiber couch, mix a few drops of dish soap with warm water into a clear spray bottle.
 If you have an (S) microfiber couch, simply fill your clear spray bottle with rubbing alcohol.
 Spray bottles help to not oversaturate your upholstery in the cleaning process.